 With my population health scientist hat on, I have applied my expertise on this topic as a consultant for the international development organization, World Vision International, to help inform and shape their research approaches to child marriage.

 As part of an international team, I explore the evolutionary dynamics of religion, family size and child health and success in six settings spread across South Asia, sub-Saharan Africa, and North America.
 For more information, please visit the project website.

 REPRODUCTIVE DECISION-MAKING & SOCIAL SUPPORT

-Humans are generally understood to be cooperative breeders, meaning that we’re able to achieve high fertility relative to other great apes due to support parents receive in raising their children, i.e. alloparental care.
+Humans are generally understood to be cooperative breeders, meaning that we’re able to achieve relatively high fertility compared to other great apes due to the support parents receive in raising their children, i.e. alloparental care.
 A basic assumption of this understanding is that, all else equal, parents who receive higher levels of alloparental support will have higher fitness.
 I seek to understand how the relationship between alloparental support and women’s fertility plays out in low-fertility, high-income settings.

 IMPACT EVALUATION OF HEALTH INTERVENTIONS

 In 2015 the PEPFAR (the United States President’s Emergency Plan for AIDS Relief) rolled out the DREAMS partnership in 10 sub-Saharan African countries.
 Through a package of interventions, DREAMS ambitiously aimed to reduce HIV incidence among adolescent girls and young women by 40% in 2 years.
 As a part of an international team, I supported an impact evaluation of DREAMS in four sites in South Africa, Kenya, and Zimbabwe.
 Preexisting longitudinal data and newly collected cohort data were leveraged to produce a robust evaluation in the absence of an RCT.